abraham-leal/ccloud-schema-exporter/README.md

   -disallowList value
     	A comma delimited list of schema subjects to disallow.
 It also accepts paths to a file containing a list of subjects.
   -getLocalCopy
     	Perform a local back-up of all schemas in the source registry.
-Defaults to a folder (SchemaRegistryBackup) in the current path
+Defaults to a folder (SchemaRegistryBackup) in the current path of the binaries.
   -getLocalCopyPath string
     	Optional custom path for local copy.
 This must be an existing directory structure.
   -lowerBound int